-Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
-You may also wish to contact Student Accessibility Services (SAS) at 661-2147 if you have any questions regarding accommodations.
-More information can be found in Western University's Policy on Academic Accommodation for Students with Disabilities
+Please contact the course instructor if you require lecture or printed material in an alternate format or if any other arrangements can make this course more accessible to you.
+You may also wish to contact Accessible Education at (519) 661-2147 if you have any questions regarding accommodations.